Menu Close

 That time I drove all three kids to Michigan by myself!

-Tip #1: Prep Expectations in Advance
+Hack #1: Prep Family Expectations in Advance

-If you are familiar with Intentionally Well, seeing preparation at the top of the list.
-Ha!
-I like to plan.
-Here is what I do.
-First, I talk about the trip with my kids often.
-I mark the dates of the vacation on my children’s monthly calendar which is always posted on our refrigerator.
+First, I talk to my kids about the upcoming vacation.
+I mark the dates on my children’s monthly calendar which is always posted on our refrigerator.
 They love counting down the days until we leave.

-Tip #2: Pack Everyone’s Most Favorite Snacks
+Hack #2: Pack Everyone’s Most Favorite Snacks

 Pin it

-Tip #3: Bring Activities for the Car
+Hack #3: Bring New Activities for the Car

-I did a poll on Instagram, and it was about 60/40 regarding families preferring activity books to screens for road trips.
-We utilize both.
 My kids enjoy fun sticker books.
-My three-year-old also plays with his favorite toys well in the car, which is currently dinosaurs.
-Additionally, I love these travel craft kits.
+So, I always refresh our stash before the road trip.
+I love these travel craft kits.
 I am also a fan of listening to audiobooks during long car trips.

 Our van does have a DVD player, but I know not everyone has this option.
 We typically play a movie after eating lunch or toward the end of the trip when we all need some quiet.

 I let my children choose how they want to occupy themselves when we travel.
 I don’t limit screens, toys, or books.
-They can do whatever they like as long as they are being respectful of others (using headphones, sharing, etc).
+They can do whatever they like as long as they are being respectful of others (using headphones, sharing, etc.).

 Here we are, enjoying our trip to the Gulf of Mexico, about 13 hours away from home.

-Lastly, and this is super specific, but hear me out – Cracker Barrel.
-If you don’t already know, Cracker Barrel is a southern-style restaurant, and it also has a store in the front.
-The bathrooms are clean, kids love exploring the store, they’re typically located right off the highway, and it’s just something a little different and unexpected.
+This is super specific, but hear me out.
+If you don’t already know, Cracker Barrel is a southern-style restaurant with a store in the front.
+The bathrooms are clean, kids love exploring the store, they’re typically located right off the highway.

-11 Comments
+12 Comments

 1. Heavenly Imperfections